A Brief History of The Sandbridge Hammered Dulcimer Retreat

 I have gone on too long.
 But that was some of my thinking when Laurie and I initially thought of creating what became "Sandbridge" as most of us call it.
 We are still working on it but I think it is pretty special!

 I am, of course, hugely grateful to all those who have supported Sandbridge with a 85% recidivist rate!
 I also owe a big thanks to Laurie McCarriar for supporting me in this venture.
 Laurie (see www.artistgeek.com) serves as my sounding board, adviser, occasional boccie ball partner and videographer for the retreat.
 And Laurie keeps my websites functioning when I run into trouble!
 In more recent years, Mary Lynn van Deventer has helped raise the level at Sandbridge in two significant ways.
-ML serves as my assistant for "week #1" and "week #2" and the new Spring week.
-She also prepares dozens of students attending all the weeks via teaching throughout the year.
+ML serves as my assistant for all weeks.
+She also prepares many dozens of students attending all the weeks via teaching throughout the year.